CourseraBob/Angularjs/Assignment1/README.txt

-This is Assignment1 for the Amgular course
+This is Assignment1 for the Angular course.